rootstrap/workshop-react/README.md

-# WORKSHOP JS ANIMA
+# WORKSHOP REACT

-This repository contains slides for the JS workshop for Anima.
+This repository contains slides for the React workshop.

 The material is presented using [reveal.js](https://revealjs.com/), a HTML presentation framework.

-You can visit [this site](https://rootstrap.github.io/workshop-js-anima) to access all the published content.
+You can visit [this site](https://rootstrap.github.io/workshop-react) to access all the published content.

 ## Installation